lizasidler/qsar-benchmark/README.md

-datasets:
+## Datasets:

+* ChEMBL database
+* Target: D(2) dopamine receptor, 'CHEMBL217'
+* Activities of 8200 candidates (90% for training, 10% to validate)

+We benchmarked different ML approaches in combination with the following molecular data representations:
--- pure Morgan fingerprints only
+* Morgan fingerprints
---molecular descriptors (...)
--- FP + molecular descriptors (combination of the first two sets)

-Molecular graphs datasets
+* Molecular descriptors
--- node represented by atom types only, no edge features -- node represented by atom types and atomic descriptors, no edge features -- node represented by atom types and atomic descriptors, edge features of bond order
+* Molecular graphs (node features depend on atom types and/or atomic descriptors + with or without edge features describing bond order )

+## Notebooks:

 The scores from benchmarking are collected in table :